kgoyal98/Cloud-Management-System/README.md

             increment: 1
             # Seconds, minutes or hours until another action can be taken once a change is made.
 Basically puts a pause on metrics evaluation.
             cooldown: 5m

+            metrics:
+              # I need to work out how to determine percentages and such here.
+Disk IO isn't as straightforward.
+CPU could be based on VM load average?
+And memory could be based more-easily on a percentage.
+              io: 80
+              cpu: 80
+              memory: 80
         mordor:
           ...